dogonthehorizon/chiphat/README.md

 ### Authentication

-HipChat uses a token based authentication approach for their api.
-Before attempting to use this library please make sure you have your api token (You can get one by [going here][token]).
+HipChat uses token based authentication for their api.
+Before attempting to use this library please make sure you have your api token (you can get one by [going here][token]).

-With your api token in hand, you may authenticate all future requests by calling `set-token!` in the main namespace of your application.
+With your api token in hand, you may now authenticate all future requests by calling `set-token!` in the main namespace of your application.

 ```clojure